Frequently Asked Questions

 The financial aid application process is considered complete when the following exists:

-- If "Verification" is required or comments exist as a result of the processing of the FAFSA or Renewal FAFSA, additional documentation may need to be submitted to the Office of Financial Aid to resolve the issue.
+- If "Verification" is required or comments exist as a result of the processing of the FAFSA, additional documentation may need to be submitted to the Office of Financial Aid to resolve the issue.
+Students can review all documents required by Financial Aid on the their “To Do List” on the Student Center page

 I've Been Selected for Verification.
 Now What?